 Neutrogena’s Helioplex Technology– Avobenzone + Oxybenzone

 The main challenge in providing effective protection from UVA rays is that traditional chemicals used in sunscreens that absorb UVA light degrade quickly and become ineffective.
 Helioplex combines two exisiting chemicals, but does so in a successful unique way.
-The avobenzone here is in a more stable form, so it doesn’t lose its effectiveness with exposure to sunlight like in other sunscreens, so your application lasts a little longer.
+The avobenzone here is in a more stable form, so it doesn’t lose its effectiveness with exposure to sunlight like in other sunscreens.
+So your application lasts a little longer.

 The Ultra Sheer Dry-Touch Sunscreen really does have a dry finish.
 This sunscreen begins creamy but quickly dries down to a matte (in feel) finish.
 It does leave a very slight sheen on the skin, but it’s hardly worth complaining about, especially if you are dealing with oily to very oily skin and have been so far unable to find a stand-alone sunscreen that doesn’t feel too heavy or greasy.
-If you apply foundation, tinted moisturizer, powder etc’… it will work just fine.
+If you apply foundation, tinted moisturizer, powder, etc… it will work just fine.
 I use it as a foundation primer, because it creates a smooth, matte finish that keeps oil in check and makeup in place.

 Considering my past experience with sunscreens, I would say this is one of the easiest to apply as it penetrates into the skin without leaving any unsightly residue behind, and though it is not cheap, only a small amount is needed to cover the whole face and neck area, making the tube last for longer.
-You can use another sunscreen, like Maple Holistics’ excellent SPF 30 natural sunscreen for the rest of your body.

 Apply liberally on face and body 15 – 30 minutes before sun exposure.
 Remember, you must reapply sunscreen every 2 or 3 hours (though with this Helioplex tech, 3-4 hours is fine) if you are staying / working outdoors in the sun.
 Also reapply right after swimming.
 Neutrogena’s Ultra Sheer sunscreen is very gentle and light on your facial skin, and really is waterproof and sweat proof.
 I can confidently say that because it remains effective on me even after an hour of running which is great.